 People who relocate to Russia often find the healthcare system in the country extremely confusing and complicated.
 There is good news however, since 2000 there has been a push for the establishment of a competent, comprehensive, private healthcare system in Russia, and this is just starting to bear fruits.
 The private healthcare system in Russia is able to provide extremely high quality service and treatment options, however these services are much more expensive than at institutions that are a part of, or were a part of, the public healthcare infrastructure.
 Due to this high cost for treatments the Russian health insurance industry is starting to become a major force in the nation's market and as many people want access to these higher quality services are unable to pay for treatment out of pocket health insurance is being seen as a vital necessity in Russia.
 This is also true for many expatriates in the country who are not willing to receive treatment at one of the nations many public hospitals, and almost all foreign nationals in Russia are discovering that the only way to truly protect themselves and their loved ones is with a quality health insurance plan.

 We can provide people in Russia, and Russian expatriates located around the world, with comprehensive, locally compliant international health insurance plans.
 The policies that we provide are guaranteed renewable for life and are globally portable.
 This means that should you relocate to a different country, even if you have developed a serious medical condition, your plan will travel with you and continue to provide you with the coverage that you deserve.
-For more information about the quality Russia health insurance plans that we can offer, or to receive a free quote, please contact one of our expert advisors today.
+For more information about the quality Russia health insurance plans that we can offer, please contact one of our expert advisors today.